 Key safety features of the Integra include:

-- Standard driver's and front passenger's Supplemental Restraint System (SRS) and air bags on all models
+- Standard driver's and front passenger's Supplemental Restraint System (SRS) air bags on all models

-- Standard Anti-Lock Braking System (ABS) (LS, Special Edition and GS-R)
+- Standard Anti-Lock Braking System (ABS) (LS, GS and GS-R)

 - 3-point outboard passenger seat belts